 A sick baby is always very important.
 Ask for an urgent appointment for very young children or come into the clinic

-Otherwise you may call dedicated nurse line on 09 5380027.
+Otherwise you may call us on 09 538 0083 and Press 3 to speak to a nurse.
 This number is in high demand so you may need to leave a message.
 Our triage nurse will call you back as soon as she is able.
 This phone line is operational between 9.00am & 4.30pm Monday to Friday.

 Test results are available the next day generally, but some tests may take up to a week.
 Your doctor will review your record and then it will be available for viewing on the portal system within two hours.